 Tip: Designate a shelf that is easy to access and directly in your line of sight for fruits and vegetables.
 Avoid storing them in the crisper drawers.
 If all the fruits and vegetables can’t easily be seen immediately upon opening the fridge, they are far less likely to be eaten before they spoil.

-That is it!
-This simple 4-Step System has changed the way I store and use food.
+This quick system has changed the way I store and use food.
+My fridge is clean, organized and functional.
+It makes it easy to eat everything you buy because you can see it which means less waste.
 Give it a try!
-Don't hesitate to shoot me an email your questions or comments.
+Don’t hesitate to shoot me an email your questions or comments.